 The school doctor is available every Monday.
 The 8th graders will go through an extensive health check-up.
 The doctor can provide a youth health certificate for a moped license, for example.
 If needed, the school nurse can refer the student to the doctor.

 All subject teachers give study guidance in matters related to their own subject.
 In matters such as optional subject choices, career choices, and further studies, students and guardians can contact the study councellor.
-The study councellor for international classes is Marja Loukola.
+The study councellor for English-speaking classes is Marja Loukola.

 All teaching that takes place outside school premises is marked in the school’s strategy which is approved by the school executive board.
 A teacher or other school adults will always accompany students on school trips that start and end at school, or as is agreed upon according to situation.
 An educational visit is a one-time familiarisation pertinent to one or more subjects that lasts for a few hours.
 It can be a visit to a museum, a research facility, an exposition or a theatre.
 An educational trip is a one or two-day explorational trip pertinent to one or more subjects.
 It has to be confirmed in the school strategy as an educational event.
 A camp school is an optional, educational trip in Finland that has been confirmed in the school strategy.
 It is planned in accordance with the students, guardians and teachers.
 All teaching, free time, meals and accommodation will be organised outside school premises.
 Guardians will cover their child’s costs for the entire camp school.